ethereum-optimism/optimism/README.md

 Some exceptions to this rule exist for cases in which we absolutely must deploy some new contract after a release candidate branch has already been fully deployed.
 If you're changing or adding a contract and you're unsure about which branch to make a PR into, default to using the latest release candidate branch.
 See below for info about release candidate branches.

-### The `master` branch

-The `master` branch contains the code for our latest "stable" releases.
-Changes to master currently MUST come from the `develop` branch.

 ### Release candidate branches